vmware-archive/clarity/_documentation/tooltips.md

 <li>Textual links.
 Ensure that the link describes its destination and is not truncated.</li>
 </ul>

 Don't rely on tooltips to meet accessibility requirements.
-Rather, ensure that your underlying content is well-structured for accessibility, for example, by using [ARIA roles](https://www.w3.org/TR/2013/WD-wai-aria-practices-20130307/#accessiblewidget).
+Rather, ensure that your underlying content is well-structured for accessibility, for example, by using ARIA roles.

-### Placement
+#### Placement

-Choose a tooltip position that ensures the entire toolitp is visible on the screen and that the tooltip does not cover an important UI element.
+Choose a tooltip position that ensures the entire tooltip is visible on the screen and that the tooltip does not cover an important UI element.
 By default, the positioning for tooltips is to the top-right of the icon, pointing to its center.

 Other positions are: